marinednadude/OSU-Library-Preparation-Sequencing/OSU-Library-Preparation-Sequencing-BeBOP.md

 1. Bring the AMPure XP beads to room temperature.

 #### Procedure
-Amplicons were then cleaned by AMPure XP beads to purify amplicon away from free primers and primer dimer species following the Illumina 16S Preparation Guide instructions:
+Amplicons were then cleaned by AMPure XP beads to purify the amplicon away from free primers and primer dimer species following the Illumina 16S Preparation Guide instructions:

 1. Centrifuge PCR2 plate at 1,000 × g at 20°C for 1 minute.
 3. Vortex AMPure XP beads for 30 seconds.
-4. Add an appropriate volume of beads to a disposable well depending on the quantity of samples to be processed.
+4. Add an appropriate volume of beads to a disposable well, depending on the quantity of samples to be processed.
 4. Add **56** µl of beads to each PCR2 product using a multichannel pipette.
 Change tips between columns.
 5. Mix by aspirating and expelling 10x times.
-6. Incubate on lab bench for 5 minutes.
+6. Incubate on the lab bench for 5 minutes.
 7. Place the plate on a magnetic plate for 2 minutes or until the supernatant has cleared.
-8. Keep PCR2 plate on magnetic plate and remove and discard the supernatant using a multichannel pipette.
+8. Keep PCR2 plate on the magnetic plate and remove and discard the supernatant using a multichannel pipette.
 Change tips between samples.
-9. Keep PCR2 plate on magnetic plate and add 200 µl of freshly prepared 80% ethanol to each sample well using a multichannel pipette.
+9. Keep PCR2 plate on the magnetic plate and add 200 µl of freshly prepared 80% ethanol to each sample well using a multichannel pipette.
 10. Incubate on magnetic plate for 30 seconds.
 11. Carefully remove and discard the ethanol supernatant.
 10. Repeat steps 9-11 performing a second ethanol wash.
 11. Use a P20 multichannel pipette with fine pipette tips to remove excess ethanol.
-11. Air‐dry samples for 10 minutes keeping the PCR2 plate on the magnetic bead stand.
+11. Air‐dry samples for 10 minutes, keeping the PCR2 plate on the magnetic bead stand.
 12. Remove the PCR2 plate from the magnetic stand and then add **27.5** µl of 10 mM Tris pH 8.5 to each well using a multichannel pipette.
 13. Mix by aspirating and expelling 10x times.
 14. Incubate on lab bench for 2 minutes.
 15. Place the plate on the magnetic stand for 2 minutes or until the supernatant has cleared.
 16. Transfer 50 µl of the supernatant from the PCR2 plate to a new labeled 96‐well PCR plate.

 This is a safe stopping point.
-Plate can be sealed and stored at ‐20°C for up to a week.
+Plates can be sealed and stored at ‐20°C for up to a week.

 ##### Quality control
 No quality control is conducted.

-#### Library Quantification, Normalization and Pooling
+#### Library Quantification, Normalization, and Pooling

 ##### Library Quantification

-1. Quantify DNA using Qubit dsDNA BR Assay Kit following manufacturers instructions.
+1. Quantify DNA using Qubit dsDNA BR Assay Kit following manufacturer's instructions.

 ##### Normalization